 The English BA is an exciting, diverse, and stimulating programme that invites you to think about the world differently.
 You will encounter a wide range of texts, and you will learn how to read critically and how to write creatively, academically, and professionally.
 You will also have the opportunity to develop these skills while engaging with a variety of genres and media, such as Gothic literature and film, Shakespearean drama, screen-writing, and Black and Asian Writing in English.

-Our inclusive curriculum informs what we teach and how we teach it.
-Interactive lecture-workshops, small-group seminars, and individual supervisions support all students' needs and abilities.
-We also have a variety of assessments that empower each individual to achieve their best work; these include traditional essays and dissertations, alongside blogs, critical definitions, and creative pieces.
+Our inclusive curriculum informs what you learn and how you learn it.
+Interactive lecture-workshops, small-group seminars, and individual supervisions are designed to support all your needs and abilities.
+There are a variety of assessments that will empower you to achieve your best work; these include traditional essays and dissertations, alongside blogs, critical definitions, and creative pieces.

 You will study fiction, drama and poetry, as well as considering what fiction is as a genre, you'll learn to interpret poetry from different historical periods and analyse a range of dramatic work.
 You will also examine literature within the social, cultural, critical and political contexts in which it was written, and explore contemporary developments in critical and theoretical approaches to text.

 As a postgraduate student of English, you will: